-This guide to Hawaii island hopping contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This guide to Hawaii island hopping was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 The State of Hawaii is an archipelago made up the 8 main islands, plus over 120 smaller ones.
 Each island has its own beautiful personality and history.
 You’ll want to experience the unique histories and natural wonders on every island!

 There are a variety of different ways to enjoy your island vacation.
 Some visitors like to stay near 1 beach in a resort community, and you’ll have a great time!
 But Hawaiian Island hopping is a wonderful way to make the most out of your trip by seeing more than 1 island in one go.

 If this is something you’ve been wondering about, keep reading for all the info you’ll need.

 Want to skip all the planning and just access my detailed Hawaii Island Hopping Guide complete with cruise excursions, island itineraries, and travel hacks?
 Click the button below.

 Which Island Should I Visit?

 The first step on your Hawaii island hopping adventure is deciding which islands are the best for you.
 Each island has different activities and attractions.

 You can read a brief overview of each island below, as well as any specific info related to island hopping in Hawaii.

 If you plan to visit more than one island, I highly recommend grabbing a copy of my Hawaii Island Hopping Guide which has 1-3 day itineraries for Oahu, Maui, Kauai, Big Island, Lana’i, and Moloka’i.